 A registration exam is a requirement for most new EMR, PCP and ACP applicants for registration with the Alberta College of Paramedics.
 (The exception to this is those who are licensed in another province or have education or experience deemed equivalent by the Registrar.)

-The COPR examinations are currently issuing two of the three currently recognized designations in Alberta:
+The COPR examinations are currently issued in all three currently recognized designations in Alberta:

 - Primary Care Paramedic (PCP)

 To be eligible for the COPR examination at the PCP and ACP designation, you must meet the following requirements: